HuichangLee/MDC-LN/README.md

 ---

 ## Overview
 This repository provides an implementation of MDC-LN, a hybrid modeling framework that integrates deep neural networks with theory-constrained lattice networks.
-The model flexibly learns utility functions underlying multiple discrete–continuous choices while strictly preserving essential microeconomic properties.
+The model flexibly learns utility functions underlying multiple discrete–continuous choices while preserving essential theoretical properties.

-A gradient-ascent fixed-point iterator predicts the optimal consumption bundle implied by the parameterized utility function.
-The discrepancy between predicted and observed consumption is then backpropagated using an implicit-differentiation approach, enabling stable and efficient training.
+A gradient-ascent fixed-point iterator predicts the consumption bundle that maximizes the parameterized utility function.
+The discrepancy between predicted and observed consumption is then backpropagated using implicit-differentiation, enabling stable and efficient training.

 ---